adamhughes86/CCF1/README.md

 - Blank lines may be used to separate blocks of code but no more than 2 blank lines should be used
 - Indent all block content
 - When grouping selectors, individual selectors **must** be on separate lines
+- There *must* be a blank line at the end of every file

 ##### Example code block
     .nav {